Definition: the duration of an optical pulse

 There are actually different definitions of a pulse duration:

 - The most frequently used definition is based on the full width at half-maximum (FWHM) of the optical power versus time.
-This is not sensitive to some weak pedestals as often observed with optical pulses.
+This is not sensitive to some weak pedestals as often observed with light pulses.

-- For calculations concerning soliton pulses, it is common to use a duration parameter τ which is approximately the FWHM duration divided by 1.76, because the temporal profile can then be described as a constant times sech2(t / τ).
+- For calculations concerning soliton pulses, it is common to use a duration parameter τ which is approximately the FWHM duration divided by 1.76, because the temporal intensity profile can then be described as a constant times sech2(t / τ).

 - For complicated pulse profiles, a definition based on the second moment of the temporal intensity profile is more appropriate.
+Here, possible pedestals substantially increase the obtained pulse duration.

 - Particularly in the context of laser-induced damage, one sometimes uses an effective pulse duration, which is defined as the pulse energy divided by the peak power.

 The product of pulse duration and spectral bandwidth is called the time–bandwidth product.
-Typically, is calculated using FWHM values of duration and bandwidth (see above).
-It can not be much smaller than ≈ 0.3, depending on the pulse shape and the exact definition of pulse duration and bandwidth.
+Typically, it is calculated using FWHM values of duration and bandwidth (see above).
+It can not be significantly smaller than ≈ 0.3, depending on the pulse shape and the exact definition of pulse duration and bandwidth.
 This means that e.g. a 10-fs pulse must at least have a bandwidth of the order of 30 THz, and attosecond pulses have such a large bandwidth that their center frequency must be well above that of any visible light.

 See also the article on the transform limit.